Coefficient Synthesis for Threshold Automata: Conclusion

 \section{Conclusion}

-We have shown that the coefficient synthesis problem for threshold automata is undecidable, when the specification is a coverability specification, i.e., even when we want to synthesize coefficients which prevent a process from reaching a given state $\ell$.
-This already implies that if we have a class of specifications which can express coverability specifications, then the coefficient synthesis problem for threshold automata generalized to that class is also undecidable.
-For instance, this implies that coefficient synthesis for specifications from the $\ELTLFT$ logic~\cite{ELTLFT}, which has been used to express various properties of threshold automata obtained from distributed algorithms, is also undecidable.
-Further our reduction implies that the coefficient synthesis problem is undecidable even for threshold automata with an acyclic control-flow structure.
+We have shown that the coefficient synthesis problem for threshold automata is undecidable, even when the given sketch threshold automaton is acyclic and the violation is given by a coverability property.
+This already implies that if we have a class of properties capable of expressing the coverability properies, then the coefficient synthesis problem generalized to that class is also undecidable.
+For instance, this implies that coefficient synthesis for the class of properties from the $\ELTLFT$ logic~\cite{ELTLFT}, which has been used to express various properties of threshold automata obtained from distributed algorithms, is also undecidable.
+By the same discussion, our results also imply that bounded coefficient synthesis against properties from $\ELTLFT$ is also $\Sigma_2^p$-hard.
+(However, this result was already known~\cite[Theorem 8]{Complexity} and our main contribution towards this lower bound in this paper was to prove it for coverability properties).
+Finally, since our upper bound result pertains to an efficient encoding of the reachability relation into existential Presburger arithmetic, it can be used for bounded coefficient synthesis against other classes of properties as well.

+As part of future work, it might be interesting to study the (bounded) coefficient synthesis problem when the assignments to the indeterminates are forced to satisfy a property called \emph{multiplicativity}.
+The usefulness of this property stems from the fact that it has been utilized to get some efficient model-checking algorithms for threshold automata~\cite{ELTLFT,Complexity,FSTTCS20}.
+It might also be interesting to study these problems for the case when fall guards do not have indeterminates, which as observed in the previous section can be motivated by cases occurring in the benchmarks from literature.

+\paragraph*{Acknowledgments. } This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 787367 (PaVeS).
+This research was sponsored in part by the Deutsche Forschungsgemeinschaft project \href{https://gepris.dfg.de/gepris/projekt/389792660}{389792660} TRR 248–CPEC.